Title: Warning Shots

 "From Nick, yes."
 Chee slapped him.

 Luke frowned heavily: the man was ignoring him and getting faster.
-Luke was sure he would soon start running and that wouldn't be good, particularly as he wanted to corner him and call for back-up.
+Luke was sure he would soon start running and he couldn't call for back-up mid chase.

-The other man was likely to be looking for the other two rebels that had gone off by themselves.
-He had been stupid.
-He should have gone after them instead.
+The other man was likely to be looking for the other two Rebels and stalling for time by ignoring him.
 He gritted his teeth and took a long stride, reaching out a hand to grab his shoulder then spotted the other two cloaks.

 He growled and grabbed the man's shoulder, whipped him round to face him and roared, "I'm not playing chase!"
-The force of the spin had sent the man's hood tumbling down over his head and Luke saw his face – younger than he had expected with dark hair streaked with blonde or silver, which, he couldn't tell in the fading light, and glowing blue eyes that looked shocked and hinted at being worried.
-He cursed and threw his head over his shoulder.
+The force of the spin had sent the man's hood tumbling down over his head and Luke saw his face – younger than he had expected with dark hair streaked with blonde or silver, which, he couldn't tell in the fading light, and glowing blue eyes that looked shocked but showed no hint of worry.
+The Rebel cursed and threw his head over his shoulder.

-The thought, however, snapped him straight back to focus and he scanned the area.
+The thought, however, snapped him straight back to focus and he stood to scan the area.
 He caught the fluttering of a cloak from the corner of his eye and focused in on it.

-Groaning in frustration, he got up quickly and pulled out his gun giving chase.
-Thankfully he wasn't too far behind and he knew the streets well; there was a large gap between the houses that were coming up where Dante would get trapped.
-The rebel noticed him and muttered something that sounded like an insult, retrieving his own gun from its leather holster strapped onto his leg.
-Luke narrowed his eyes, picking up his pace whilst Dante was, hopefully, briefly distracted.
+Groaning in frustration, he pulled out his gun, a Browning high-power pistol, and gave chase.
+He knew the streets well, and knew that there was a large gap between the houses that were coming up where Dante would have to jump down into the streets.
+The Rebel noticed him and muttered something that sounded like an insult, retrieving his own gun from its leather holster strapped onto his leg.
+Luke narrowed his eyes, picking up his pace.
+If he could catch up whilst Dante was delayed by the jump then he would become a much easier target.

-He lifted his head to check on the Rebel briefly then cried out as a bullet streaked past him, not even millimetres from his cheek.
+He lifted his head to find the Rebel again then cried out as a bullet streaked past him, millimetres from his cheek.
 He stopped, glaring up at Dante who was smirking with his gun aimed straight at him again.
 His hand twitched and Luke ducked and rolled to the side to avoid the bullet, straightened and shot a warning at the Rebel before he got to his feet again.

 He heard the Rebel laugh cruelly as he began to run again, then leapt down from a roof and into the harbour.
-Luke cursed loudly again and followed him, reloading his gun.
+Luke cursed loudly again and followed him, racking the slide of his gun.
 He raced through the gate then stopped dead in his tracks, staring at the barrel of a gun and cold blue eyes staring coldly at him.

 "No warning shots."
 Luke felt a searing pain in his shoulder, and then the hard ground under his back.

-Dante lowered his gun and stepped back from the railings on the boat.
+Dante lowered his Colt and stepped back from the railings on the boat.
 A small smirk lingered on his lips.
-He turned, heard a whooping from behind him and dropped this gun as Chee threw himself into Dante's arms and hugged him.
+He turned, heard a whooping from behind him and dropped the gun as Chee threw himself into Dante's arms and hugged him.

 "He was panicking about you a minute ago, he's faking this happiness.
-He never really believed in you" he said, dropping the bag of goods he and Chee had collected down a hole in the deck to another hooded man that had been keeping the boat guarded for them.
+He never really believed in you" he said, dropping his bag of goods down a hole in the deck.

 "Don't worry about me, I'll be fine.
 Okay?"
 Dante interrupted, ruffling Chee's hair smirking.
 Chee nodded and found a grin bursting onto his lips again.

-"His face was priceless though."
-He grinned at the memory and leant back against the railings as the engine started up and the boat rocked shakily.
+"That shot was brilliant, though."
+He grinned and leaned back against the railings as the engine started up and the boat rocked shakily.

-Dante bent to pick up his gun and Lucifer stepped up next to him, clapping his hand on his back, "That's gun skill for ya!
-Our Dante learnt from the best." he smirked, "Which is funny because- Chee!"
+Dante bent to pick up the Colt and Lucifer stepped up next to him, clapping his hand on his back, "Nice shooting." he smirked, "I don't get why you didn't- Chee!"
 The younger boy cried out and fell forward clutching his side.
 Lucifer fell to his side and rolled him over; eyes widening at the sight of blood.

 Dante saw red and whirled to face the harbour.
-He saw that the soldier had propped himself up against an old crate and his hands were fumbling with his gun.
+He saw that the soldier had propped himself up against an old crate and he ducked as the soldier unloaded his magazine in their direction.
 "You damn little fucker." he snarled.
-He whipped his gun out and shot out three times at the mauve-haired soldier and was only satisfied when he heard a pained cry.
-Then he tucked the gun away and turned back to his cousin.
+He whipped his gun out and shot out three times at the mauve-haired soldier, only satisfied when he heard a pained cry.
+He tucked the gun away and turned back to his cousin.
 He dropped to one knee next to him and glanced over the wound on his side.
 "How is it…?" he asked, looking at Lucifer briefly.

 "Bullet only grazed him, but it's gonna need a stitch or two."
 Dante sighed softly and stroked his cousin's hair from his cheek gently.